roshinc/JarManager/README.md

 * `--config <config_file_path>`: Specify the path to the configuration file (optional).
 * `--generate-artifact-list`: Generate an additional text file with the groupId:artifactName:version for all the JARs ( optional).
+* `--email-friendly-format`: When used in conjunction with --generate-artifact-list, entries in the additional text file are formatted in a more readable, email-friendly manner.
+This format includes details such as group ID, artifact ID, version, and a URL to the artifact.
+Each entry is separated by a separator to enhance clarity when viewed in an email (optional).

+Notes:

+* Source JARs are not included in the POM entries.
+If there is source JAR is present in the folder, a warning will be displayed. and it will be skipped.
+* If there are JARs with no pom information, a warning will be displayed per JAR, and the jar will be skipped.

 ### 2. Download JARs